Pita Taumoepenu: San Francisco 49ers

 The San Francisco 49ers selected Taumoepenu in the sixth round (202nd overall) of the 2017 NFL draft.
 The 49ers previously acquired the pick used to select Taumoepenu in a trade with the Denver Broncos in a trade that sent Vernon Davis to the Broncos.
 On May 4, 2017, the 49ers signed him to a four-year, $2.54 million contract that included a signing bonus of $145,444.

 Throughout training camp, he competed for a roster spot against Brock Coyle, Eli Harold, Ray-Ray Armstrong, Dekoda Watson, and Jimmie Gilbert.
 Head coach Kyle Shanahan named him the third strongside linebacker to begin the season, behind Harold and Watson.
 On September 1, 2018, Taumoepenu was waived by the 49ers and was signed to the practice squad the next day.
-On December 5, 2018, Taumoepenu was promoted to the active roster.
+On December 5, Taumoepenu was promoted to the active roster.

 On May 28, 2019, Taumoepenu was waived by the 49ers.

 Arizona Cardinals

 On May 29, 2019, Taumoepenu was claimed off waivers by the Arizona Cardinals.
-He was waived/injured during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
-He was waived from injured reserve with an injury settlement on September 10, 2019.
+He was waived/injured during final roster cuts on August 31, and reverted to the team's injured reserve list the next day.
+Taumoepenu was waived from injured reserve with an injury settlement on September 10.

 Seattle Seahawks

-On November 20, 2019, Taumoepenu was signed to the Seattle Seahawks practice squad.
+On November 20, 2019, Taumoepenu was signed to the Seattle Seahawks' practice squad.
 He signed a reserve/future contract with the Seahawks on January 14, 2020.
-He was waived on May 4, 2020, but rejoined the team on August 30, 2020.
+Taumoepenu was waived on May 4, but rejoined the team on August 30.
 He was waived again four days later.

 Atlanta Falcons

-On October 20, 2020, Taumoepenu was signed to the Atlanta Falcons practice squad.
-He was elevated to the active roster on November 7 for the team's week 9 game against the Broncos, and reverted to the practice squad after the game.
-His practice squad contract with the team expired after the season on January 11, 2021.
+On October 20, 2020, Taumoepenu was signed to the Atlanta Falcons' practice squad.
+He was elevated to the active roster on November 7 for the team's Week 9 game against the Denver Broncos, and reverted to the practice squad after the game.
+Taumoepenu's practice squad contract with the team expired after the season on January 11, 2021.

 Denver Broncos

-On May 17, 2021, Taumoepenu signed with the Broncos.
-He was released on August 23, 2021.
-He re-signed with their practice squad on September 22, 2021.
-He was released on January 5, 2022.
+On May 17, 2021, Taumoepenu signed with the Denver Broncos.
+He was released by Denver on August 23.
+Taumoepenu re-signed with the team's practice squad on September 22.
+He was released by the Broncos on January 5, 2022.

 Vegas Vipers

 Taumoepenu was drafted by the Vegas Vipers of the XFL in the 2023 XFL draft.
 On May 4, 2023, Taumoepenu was named the inaugural XFL Defensive Player of the Year.
-He was released from his contract on August 7, 2023.
+He was released from his contract on August 7.

 New York Jets

 On August 8, 2023, Taumoepenu signed with the New York Jets.
-He was released on August 28, 2023.
+He was released by the Jets on August 28.